razor-network/docs/docs/Stake.md

 ## Using Docker

 It is highly recommended to run Razor Node using Docker.
-This is because you dont need a complete development enviroment to run a node.
+This is because you don't need a complete development environment to run a node.
 Also we keep on updating and deploying the code from our github repository.

 ## Hardware Requirements